hyperdimensionalcomputingai/self-optimizing-agents/README.md

 ## All you really need to know

 - Python
+- Basic familiarity with vector search
 - How to use the terminal
-- Basics of Docker

-We'll be covering the basics of each of these in the workshop, so no worries if you're not that familiar with them!
+We'll be covering the implementation details in the workshop, so no worries if you're not that familiar with the topics covered!

 ## Instructors